-Dr Susanna Pinkus, an educational specialist and writer, took her first degree in English Literature and Education at Homerton College, Cambridge.
-After several years teaching, and inspired by her experiences in the classroom, she returned to Cambridge to complete a Master’s degree in Educational Research at Clare College, Cambridge.
+Dr Susanna Pinkus took her first degree in English Literature and Education at Homerton College, Cambridge.
+After several years teaching, inspired by her experiences in the classroom, she completed a Master’s degree and doctorate in Education at Clare College, Cambridge.

 As a consultant and specialist in her field, parents based in the UK and beyond seek Susanna’s guidance on a range of education and school-related matters.
 These often, although not exclusively, have a special education focus.

 Susanna is a regular contributor in the media, often providing an expert view on a range of education and child-related topics.
 Her first book ‘How to Create a Parent Friendly School’ was published in 2008 and she is currently pondering ideas for her second.
 Alongside her portfolio of private work, Susanna works at one of the UK’s leading independent schools and is delighted to be a judge at the National SEND Awards for the year 2018-2019.

 Outside of work, Susanna most enjoys relaxing with her own children, family and friends.